 You may recognize Finland from its Finnish metal bands or talented hockey players.
-Whether it’s because of music, TV, or sport, these stories tell what drew them in to Finland.
+Whether it’s because of music, TV (like Bordertown), or sport, these stories tell what drew them in to Finland.

 “I came across Finnish music on YouTube.
 I absolutely fell in love with Finnish music, especially Finnish pop music.